-High-Net-Worth Divorce Lawyer in Albany
+High-Net-Worth Divorce Attorney in Albany

 Serving Clients Throughout Upstate New York

-Attorney Andrew H. Wood, Esq. has built his practice on placing clients first.
-As a firm, Andrew H. Wood, Esq., PLLC prioritizes clear communication, respect, and confidentiality, and that means giving each case the attention and discretion it deserves.
-Whether you’re dealing with spousal support negotiations or the added complexity of a marital agreement, we’re here to guide you through the process.
+Andrew H. Wood, Esq., PLLC has built its practice on putting clients first.
+As a firm, we prioritize clear communication, respect, and confidentiality, ensuring each case receives the attention and discretion it deserves.
+Whether you are facing spousal support negotiations or the complexities of a marital agreement, we are here to guide you through every step of the process as your trusted high-net-worth divorce attorneys in Albany.

 Trusted By Families Across the Capital Region